 TVLA computation.
-Our TVLA computation is based on the nonspecific fixed versus random test as specified in [9].
-Since we worked on simulated executions, we needed a hypothetical power consumption model.
+Our TVLA computation is based on the nonspecific fixed versus random test as specified in [2].
+Since we work on simulated executions, we need a hypothetical power consumption model.
 This model is implemented with the Hamming weight (HW), and every timestamp of the concatenated signals takes an HW value.
-To calculate the t-value per timestamp, we used the ttest ind function from the SciPy Python library, that calculates the t-value for the means of two independent samples of values.
+To calculate the tvalue per timestamp, we use from the SciPy Python library the ttest_ind function that calculates the t-value for the means of two independent samples of values.
 The non-specific fixed versus random test executes the fixed set multiple times to eliminate noise during a run.
 In our case, the runs do not contain noise because the run is simulated, and we know exactly all the signal values at any given time.
-Once all data for TVLA had been collected, we computed a t-value per cycle.
+Once all data for TVLA have been collected, we compute a t-value per cycle.
 This t-value is calculated from the fixed set of size one and the random set of size N = 128 for SHAKTI and N = 256 for Ibex.

-4.1Target cryptographic implementations
+A. Target cryptographic implementations